JustSch/dontdoit/README.md

-# dontdoit
+# Focus

-An app that yells at you for getting distracted
+An App That Warns The User When They Get Distraced

 WORK IN PROGRESS!!